eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/fastddsgen/fastddsgen.rst

     the given ``platform``.
     Thus, Fast DDS-Gen tool can generate a sample application using the provided data type, together with a `Makefile`, to compile it on Linux distributions, and a Visual Studio project for Windows.
-    To see an example of this please refer to tutorial :ref:`fastrtpsgen_pubsub_app`.
+    To see an example of this please refer to tutorial :ref:`fastddsgen_pubsub_app`.

 Output files
 ^^^^^^^^^^^^